RSSchermer/Genome-Explorer/README.md

 to be downloaded as described in the _installation_ section.
-The Jetty server and sequence_server are also started in the same way as described in the _installation_ section. `$ grunt build` should rebuild the application is the `dist` directory.
+The Jetty server and sequence_server are also started in the same way as described in the _installation_ section. `$ grunt build` should rebuild the application is the `/dist` directory.
 If you are using the Jetty server to serve the static files the icon images will be broken, because the application will be served from the `/dist` instead of the root directory and I was unable to get the URL rewrite rules working properly.
 This can be fixed with a "replace all" on the style
 sheet: `/bower_components` --> `/dist/bower_components`.

-## Third party dependencies
+## 3. Third party dependencies
 The main top level production dependencies of the frontend javascript application are: